 I knew they would be perfect so I grabbed them, however, they were a natural wood tone so they needed to be painted.
 My son took the black and white photos in the frames.
 Each photo was from a vacation.
 This is such a fun way to make your space your own.

 Seeing the collection of frames, photos and sketch make a statement.

 The headboard shape is interesting with this linen geometric fabric.
 I considered the pattern placement before I started upholstering the headboard.

 Centering the fabric’s geometric design and keeping it straight and without pulling it out of shape.
 The design choice was influenced by the bamboo sketch.
 It says the orient to me so with that in mind I choose this stair-stepped corner design since it has that feel of a pagoda.

 A peek up inside the cornice board.
 Notice the clean professional finishes.
 I painted the “L” brackets white before installing I also finished the inside and top like I was upholstering a piece of furniture.
-My son would most definitely noticed if I skipped the professional finishing step.
+My son would most definitely notice if I skipped the professional finishing step.
 He has been assisting me for years and knows how I like to design and finish projects.
-His modern boys bedroom DIY makeover was intended to create a sanctuary for him to relax and be surrounded by colors, shapes and items he enjoyed.
+His modern boys’ bedroom DIY makeover was intended to create a sanctuary for him to relax and be surrounded by colors, shapes, and items he enjoyed.

 These floating shelves are a modern element with clean lines but when paired with the vintage cameras they add a unique statement to the room’s design.

 Our lives forever changed when my son received his first camera 10 years ago.